MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-offlinefiles.md

 This setting appears in the Computer Configuration and User Configuration folders.
 If both settings are configured for a particular server, the setting in Computer Configuration takes precedence over the setting in User Configuration.
 Both Computer and User configuration take precedence over a user's setting.
 This setting does not prevent users from setting custom actions through the Offline Files tab.
 However, users are unable to change any custom actions established via this setting.

+> [!TIP]
-Tip: To configure this setting without establishing a setting, in Windows Explorer, on the Tools menu, click Folder Options, click the Offline Files tab, and then click Advanced.
+> To configure this setting without establishing a setting, in Windows Explorer, on the Tools menu, click Folder Options, click the Offline Files tab, and then click Advanced.
 This setting corresponds to the settings in the "Exception list" section.
 <!-- Pol_CustomGoOfflineActions_2-Description-End -->

 <!-- Pol_CustomGoOfflineActions_2-Editable-Begin -->